alwint3r/reverse-zig-espressif-bootstrap/README.md

         },
 ```

-I tried the last step of the entire build process again to rebuild the Zig with the previous changes.
-But it produced error
+Attempting to rebuilt the Zig toolchain caused the following error:

 ```
 src/codegen/llvm.zig:13020:21: error: root source file struct 'codegen.llvm.bindings' has no member named 'LLVMInitializeXtensaAsmPrinter'
                 llvm.LLVMInitializeXtensaAsmPrinter();
 ```

-I opened the `src/codegen/llvm/bindings.zig` file and found that indeed there was no
-`LLVMInitializeXtensaAsmPrinter()` member function.
-I added the following line to that file:
+The bindings in `src/codegen/llvm/bindings.zig` is missing an external function declaration to the `LLVMInitializeXtensaAsmPrinter` function.

 ```zig
 pub extern fn LLVMInitializeXtensaAsmPrinter() void;
 ```

-I repeated the final step and tried to compile the Zig code for ESP32 for one last time.
-And, it succeed!
+With these changes in place, we can have a working Zig toolchain that compiles Zig code for ESP32.

 ```
 $ROOTDIR/out/zig-$TARGET-$MCPU/zig build-obj -femit-asm test.zig -target xtensa-freestanding-none -mcpu=esp32
 ```

-Now I have a working Zig toolchain that can compile Zig code for ESP32!

 ## Summary: Required Changes to Support Xtensa ESP32